Les Schwab Tech Tip: Quick Guide to Properly Inflated Tires

 Les Schwab Tip: Deviating from the original tire size that came with your vehicle can affect the recommended PSI.
 If you have questions, stop by your local Les Schwab.

 What does the cold PSI on the side of your tire indicate?
 That is the maximum pressure the tire is designed to safely hold, which may be different from your vehicle’s recommended tire pressure.

 As of September 1, 2007, all light motor vehicles (cars and trucks with a gross vehicle weight rating under ten thousand pounds) were mandated to come equipped with a Tire Pressure Monitoring System (TPMS).
 Most of these vehicles are equipped with a system that will alert you when one or more tires aren’t properly inflated.
-See our Guide to Tire Pressure Monitoring Systems for more.
+For more information, please see our Guide to Tire Pressure Monitoring Systems.

 Check Your Tire Pressure Monthly

 Your tire pressure will fluctuate as you drive.
 Weather, elevation, and how the vehicle is being driven can all be factors.
 Therefore, the best time to check and inflate your tires is in the morning, before you’ve traveled more than a few miles.

 On average, tires will lose one pound of pressure per month.
 Plus, summer and winter months can play havoc with your tire’s recommended tire pressure.
 Summertime heat can increase the PSI while cold weather can lower it.
 You can see why monthly checks are a good idea.

 Anytime you’re out and about, pull into your local Les Schwab.
 We’ll check your tire’s air pressure for free and get all of your tires to their proper inflation.

 For more information, please check out our article How to Make Your Tires Last Longer.